Congregation of the Sisters of Mercy

 In the beginning, the Foundress, Catherine McAuley, envisaged each new Mercy convent being autonomous, making decisions locally so that they could respond more appropriately to the needs of a particular area.
 In the last quarter of the twentieth century, however, the Sisters began to form Diocescan Units as they realised that they could carry out the works of Mercy more effectively by collaborating in larger groups.

-With the passage of time ideas evolve and develop and, so, in 1994, the present structure of the Congregation, consisting of Seven Provinces, including the Northern Province, was set up.
+With the passage of time ideas evolve and develop and, so, in 1994, the present structure of the Congregation, consisting of Seven Branches, including the Northern Branch, was set up.

 Sisters Of Mercy In Nigeria

-In 1969, four Sisters from Dungarvan, in the Southern Province, went to Yola in Nigeria, three Sisters from Strabane went to Minna and five Sisters from Armagh Diocese went to Lagos.
+In 1969, four Sisters from Dungarvan, in the Southern Branch, went to Yola in Nigeria, three Sisters from Strabane went to Minna and five Sisters from Armagh Diocese went to Lagos.

-Eventually, the three groups decided to join together as one unit and in 1994 they voted to join the Northern Province of Ireland.
+Eventually, the three groups decided to join together as one unit and in 1994 they voted to join the Northern Branch of Ireland.

 Foundation Diagram